dt-alliances/cas-quickstart/PROBLEMEVENTTEST.md

 # Trigger a problem event using Cloud Automation API

-## Step 1: Create a webhook subscription for the problem event

-## Step 2: Send a problem event to the Cloud Automation control plane
+## Step 1: Send a problem event to the Cloud Automation control plane

 1. Within your Cloud Automation web UI, click on the person icon on the top right to expand the `Get started` popup.
 From the popup, use the `copy keptn api token` button.